PavanRangani/docs/docs/prd/philanthropy/export.md

 - Ask for `From` & `To`
 - Shows current year prefill in both fields
 - `From`  shows all available year for which records exists
+- Sorting : Ascending order of year.
+Both are selected dropdown.
 - `To`  shows year selected in `From` and all other available years which is higher than year selected in `From`

 ### Grant By Size